Watcher (comics): Other versions

-The Watcher appears as the host of Marvel Comics spoof.

 Earth X

 In the alternate reality of Earth X (Earth-9997), the Watchers are slaves of the Celestials.
-As punishment for their non-interference during the birth of their arch-enemy Galactus, the Celestials force the Watchers to observe the impregnation of newly formed planets with their Celestial eggs, and the eventual birth of the Celestial within, which ultimately destroys that planet.
+As punishment for their non-interference during the birth of their arch-enemy Galactus, the Celestials force the Watchers to observe the impregnation of newly-formed planets with their Celestial eggs and the eventual birth of the Celestial within, which ultimately destroys that planet.

 Ultimate Marvel

 In the Ultimate Marvel alternate universe limited series Ultimate Origins, the Watchers are depicted as machines that speak through a human host (Sue Storm).
 They choose Rick Jones as their "herald" to help humans survive an "upcoming crisis".